SIP vs SWP vs STP. Which one is better?

-A parent aiming to regularly save for his/her child’s education could choose an SIP.
-A retiree who has received the lumpsum earnings from his PF could invest in SWP and receive regular income.
+A parent aiming to regularly save for his/her child’s education could choose a SIP.
+A retiree who has received lumpsum earnings from his PF could invest in SWP and receive regular income.

 SIP: Systematic Investment Plan

 By investing in equity funds that are more volatile, you reap the maximum benefits from the structure of the plan – compared to debt funds which are relatively stable.

 Since you are investing at regular intervals irrespective of a market up/downturn, you receive the benefits of Rupee cost averaging – your cost of purchase is average over the time horizon.